 |Total World Production||80||70|

 The slope of the production possibility frontier illustrates the opportunity cost of producing oil in terms of corn.
-Using all its resources, the United States can produce 50 barrels of oil or 100 bushels of corn.
-So the opportunity cost of one barrel of oil is two bushels of corn—or the slope is 1/2.
+Using all its resources, the United States can produce 50 barrels of oil or 100 bushels of corn; therefore, the opportunity cost of one barrel of oil is two bushels of corn—or the slope is 1/2.
 Thus, in the U.S. production possibility frontier graph, every increase in oil production of one barrel implies a decrease of two bushels of corn.
 Saudi Arabia can produce 100 barrels of oil or 25 bushels of corn.
 The opportunity cost of producing one barrel of oil is the loss of 1/4 of a bushel of corn that Saudi workers could otherwise have produced.
 In terms of corn, notice that Saudi Arabia gives up the least to produce a barrel of oil.
-These calculations are summarized in Table 20.4.
+Table 20.4 summarizes these calculations.

 |Country||Opportunity cost of one unit — Oil (in terms of corn)||Opportunity cost of one unit — Corn (in terms of oil)|

-Again recall that comparative advantage was defined as the opportunity cost of producing goods.
+Again recall that we defined comparative advantage as the opportunity cost of producing goods.
 Since Saudi Arabia gives up the least to produce a barrel of oil, ( < in Table 20.4) it has a comparative advantage in oil production.
 The United States gives up the least to produce a bushel of corn, so it has a comparative advantage in corn production.

 Can a production possibility frontier be straight?

-When you first met the production possibility frontier (PPF) in the chapter on Choice in a World of Scarcity it was drawn with an outward-bending shape.
-This shape illustrated that as inputs were transferred from producing one good to another—like from education to health services—there were increasing opportunity costs.
-In the examples in this chapter, the PPFs are drawn as straight lines, which means that opportunity costs are constant.
-When a marginal unit of labor is transferred away from growing corn and toward producing oil, the decline in the quantity of corn and the increase in the quantity of oil is always the same.
+When you first met the production possibility frontier (PPF) in the chapter on Choice in a World of Scarcity we drew it with an outward-bending shape.
+This shape illustrated that as we transferred inputs from producing one good to another—like from education to health services—there were increasing opportunity costs.
+In the examples in this chapter, we draw the PPFs as straight lines, which means that opportunity costs are constant.
+When we transfer a marginal unit of labor away from growing corn and toward producing oil, the decline in the quantity of corn and the increase in the quantity of oil is always the same.
 In reality this is possible only if the contribution of additional workers to output did not change as the scale of production changed.
 The linear production possibilities frontier is a less realistic model, but a straight line simplifies calculations.
 It also illustrates economic themes like absolute and comparative advantage just as clearly.